xsayler/struct-mapping-rs/README.md

 4. **Struct Types Only**: The macro only works with structs that have named fields.

 5. **Proc Macro Context**: Some expressions might not work in all contexts due to Rust's procedural macro limitations.

+6. **TryFrom Error Type**: TryFrom implementations use `anyhow::Error` as the error type for maximum flexibility.

 ## License